niranjankala/niranjankala.github.io/_posts/2024-01-05-redux-magic-transforming-your-react-app-into-a-state-management-marvel.md

 export { userReducer, cartReducer };
 ```

-In this spellbook, `userReducer` manages user-related state, and `cartReducer` handles the shopping cart.
+In this spellbook, `userReducer` manages the user-related state, and `cartReducer` handles the shopping cart.

 ## Conjuring the Root Reducer